People: All users

 - Select Move to layer and then select the layer you want to move your element to.

-Hide layers
+Hide layers:

 - In the Diagram layers sidebar, click the eye icon next to a layer to hide or show it.

-Lock layers
+Lock layers:

-Locking a layer prevents accidental edits:
+Locking a layer prevents accidental edits.
+To lock a layer:

 - In the Diagram layers sidebar, click the lock icon next to a layer to disable modifications.
+Click it again to unlock.

-Modify layer settings
+Modify layer settings:

 - In the Diagram layers sidebar, click the three-dots icon next to a layer to access additional options.

-Set Diagram as default view
+Set a Diagram as default view

 When working on Diagrams, you can find additional functions through the context menu, accessed by clicking on the three dots icon.